Castellana Caves: Concretions and eccentric stalactites

-The most fascinating feature of the Caves of Castellana are the concretions.
-This term is used to indicate the mineral deposits that covered the naked walls of a cave by crystallisation of the calcite carried in solution by infiltrating rain water, that had penetrated all the overhanging layers of the rock by a very slow seepage.
+A feature of the Caves of Castellana are the concretions, the mineral deposits that covered the walls of a cave by crystallisation of the calcite carried in solution by infiltrating rain water, that had penetrated the overhanging layers of the rock.
 When the water drips through the roof of an empty cavern, the calcite dissolved in it deposits on the roof and going downwards takes the shape of a stalactite.
 When the drop of water falls on the floor, the calcite takes the shape of a stalagmite.
 As time went by, the downwards extension of a stalactite and the progressive growth of the below stalagmite led to the formation of a column.
-Besides this elementary forms, there is a great number of other concretions such as calcite flowstones, curtains, (which are due to the flowing of water), corals, calcite crystals, (which formed underwater), cave pearls, formed of concentric layers as calcite crystallizes on a nucleus such as a microscopic grain of rock, and the eccentric concretions, which defy gravity.
-As regards eccentric stalactites, they normally have a small size and break the force of gravity.
-Unlike other stalactites, they grow multidirectionally in capricious ways, i.e. horizontally to the floor, developing weird curved patterns and even upwardly.
-They still have no clear origin and even the cave scientists are at variance with the formation of the eccentric stalactites.
-According to speleology, there are several hypotheses about their origin, but undoubtedly there are several factors for their multidirectional forms.
+Besides these elementary forms, there are other concretions such as calcite flowstones, curtains, (which are due to the flowing of water), corals, calcite crystals, (which formed underwater), cave pearls, formed of concentric layers as calcite crystallizes on a nucleus such as a microscopic grain of rock, and the eccentric concretions.
+Some stalactites grow multi-directionally, i.e. horizontally to the floor, developing curved patterns.

+According to speleology, there are several hypotheses about their origin of the unusual stalactites.
 The first factor is the possible presence of draughts in the caves that would drive horizontally the direction of the drops and therefore the growth of the concretion.
 The second factor has to do with the particular form in which calcite crystallizes.
 Calcite is a mineral that crystallizes in the trigonal system and has perfect rhombohedral cleavage.
 The cannula of a stalactite is formed by a series of very small rhombohedra which interpenetrate each other.
 If, as consequence of several causes, the cannula is perforated on the side, water will come out through that opening and will create an aggregate of other rhombohedra on the side.
 The third one is the presence of any impurities in the water.
 They can hinder the growth of a calcite rhombohedron in a direction and thus it can form an aggregate on the side that will follow a different direction.

 There are also eccentric stalactites whose central cannula is very thin (the diameter is less than one millimetre) and so the water flows very slowly.
 At the end of this stalactite there is always a droplet whose calcite crystals can align randomly so the formation follows a new direction.